Montreal Nationals

+Fleming, Pat Ryan and Terry, players of the Montreal Nationals football team, posing with one knee on the ground and in suits.

-The Montreal Nationals were a Canadian football team in Ontario Rugby Football Union.
-The team played in the 1938 season.
-The teams was preceded by the CNR Nationals, who played one year, 1937, in the short lived Quebec Rugby Football Union revival; this team formed the basis for the ORFU team.
+The Montreal Nationals were a Canadian football team in the Ontario Rugby Football Union.
+The team played during the 1938 season.
+They were preceded by the CNR Nationals, who played for one year in 1937 in the short-lived revival of Quebec Rugby Football Union; this team formed the basis for the ORFU team.